jakubfijol/ResearchProjectApp/README.md

 ## Usage
+Firstly you must create a SQL database and set its url, username, password and port into `application.prosperites` file (src/main/resources).
+Then you must create new schema in SQL named `researchproject` and create tables:
+- `consent`
+- `labtest`
+- `patient`
+- `project`
+- `user`

-After download, go to project main folder in terminal and type this:
+After downloading the project, go to its main folder in terminal and type this:

 `mvn spring-boot:run`